 Why Brits Are Retiring Abroad

 Britain’s less than sunny climate is one of the major reasons why retired people decided to move abroad.
 But the temptation of sunny climates isn’t the only reason.
 The low cost of living in countries abroad can see a state pension last longer, especially when it comes to food and accommodation.
 The UK state pension is easily transferable to bank accounts abroad, as well as many other government benefits.
-For many people, retirement is the chance to live out a life long dream of living abroad.
+For many people, retirement is the chance to live out a lifelong dream of living abroad.

 Pensions Last Longer Abroad

 It is true that money does stretch further abroad.
 Many popular retirement countries such as Spain and Malta have a much lower cost of living than the UK.
-Many countries in the European Union, especially in Eastern Europe show a dramatic reduction in cost of living, as much as 50% less.
+Many countries in the European Union, especially in Eastern Europe show a dramatic reduction in the cost of living, as much as 50% less.
 State and occupational pensions will stretch a lot further abroad when it comes to purchases such as food and property.
 Retired Brits have 25 European Union destinations to choose from where they are legally entitled to live and work.

 Health Benefits from Retiring Abroad